Scattering graph method for 3D radiative transfer: The transmittance as a function of the amount of scattering coupling

 \section{The transmittance as a function of the amount of scattering coupling}

 The TURSCA transmittances was examined using a nadir-viewing simulated scene of an emission plume at 1.99 $\mu$m wavelength.
 The emission source is situated in the middle of the scene and it emitted 410 kg/s of carbon, 98\% of which was black carbon aerosols by mass and the rest were CO$_2$.
 The carbon emission is carried by a 5 m/s wind toward north-west.
-Background atmosphere is Rayleigh scattering and contains absorbing CO$_2$ and H$_2$O. The plume is composed of 30 overlaid spherical Gaussian basis functions with standard deviation ranging from 0.1 km at the emission source to 0.4 km at the plume tail end.
+Background atmosphere is Rayleigh scattering and contains absorbing CO$_2$ and H$_2$O, whose profiles are available on the previously referred TURSCA Github repository.
+The plume is composed of 30 overlaid spherical Gaussian basis functions with standard deviation ranging from 0.1 km at the emission source to 0.4 km at the plume tail end.
 A 30$\times$30 image single-scattering transmittance is presented in Fig. \ref{fig:plume_ss_30}.
 The specifics of the simulation parameters are presented in Table \ref{tab:convg_simu_specs}.

 The transmittances as a function of the amount of scattering coupling was analyzed with 2$\times$2, 5$\times$5 and 10$\times$10 images with the same field-of-view as Fig. \ref{fig:plume_ss_30}.
 Example simulation results are presented in Fig. \ref{fig:Trans_Heatmap}.
 The coupling amounts used in this analysis ranged from 0 to 35000, with the minimum and maximum pixels chosen to represent the background and plume, respectively.
 The results of this analysis are shown in Fig. \ref{fig:Couplings-Transmittances}.